Pro Impressions 80/80 Grit Nail Files are double sided & used for the removal of acrylic, gel & fibreglass overlays.

-A coarse file that can safely be used on artificial nailsonly.
+A coarse file that can only be safely used on artificial nails.

 180 Grit – Medium Coarse

-The lowest grit file that can be used on natural nails if they are not brittle
+The only coarse file that can be used on natural nails if they are not brittle.

 240-600 Grit – Soft Grit

-The softer, finer grit can be used on natural nails.
-Ideal for finishing the nail e.g. buffing for a smooth finish or buffing away stains.
+This soft & fine grit is Ideal for finishing off artificial & natural nails e.g. buffing for a smooth finish or polishing away stains.

 Therefore this is an essential product where nails are concerned.